 Tip: Hair donuts and flexi rods come in a lot of different sizes.
 The smaller the donut you use, the smaller your ringlets will turn out to be.
 Choose accordingly.

 Remember: these hairstyles will work differently depending on the type of hair you have.
 The key is getting to know your hair and what works – and doesn’t work – for it.
-Chances are you’ll have to experiment a couple times before you master it, but once you do, you’ll never pick up another hot styling tool.
+Chances are you’ll have to experiment a couple of times before you master it, but once you do, you’ll never pick up another hot styling tool.